msfussell/dapr-demos/hardened/README.md

 ## Tracing

-Start by generating some requests:
+Start by generating some requests either with a script or sending several messages from the command prompt.

 ```shell
 for i in {1..100}; do \